freeCodeCamp/freeCodeCamp/README.md

  - **Authorized redirect URI**: http://localhost:3000/auth/google/callback
 - Copy and paste *Client ID* and *Client secret* keys into `config/secrets.js`

->:exclamation: **Note**: When you ready to deploy to production don't forget to add
->    your new url to Authorized Javascript origins and Authorized redirect URI,
->   e.g. `http://my-awesome-app.herokuapp.com` and `http://my-awesome-app.herokuapp.com/auth/google/callback` respectively.
+:exclamation: **Note**: When you ready to deploy to production don't forget to add your new url to **Authorized Javascript origins** and **Authorized redirect URI**, e.g. `http://my-awesome-app.herokuapp.com` and `http://my-awesome-app.herokuapp.com/auth/google/callback` respectively.
+The same goes for other providers.

 <hr>